Nights-Software/ns-docs/resources/nightShifts.md

 - Configurable departments, sub-departments, ranks, roles and access levels
 - Every word displayed is editable in the config file for the MDT, to provide for everyone in the world.
 ```

+---

+# Help us or let us help you
+Get in touch for feedback or support, join our Discord and make use of our ticket system!

 ## Feedback